marthaberner/simple-ui-router-tutorial/README.md

 something simpler here.
 * Be able to spin up a basic modal using [angular-modal-service](http://www.dwmkerr.com/the-only-angularjs-modal-service-youll-ever-need/) and bootstrap

-## Create a module and plug in ui-router
+## Create a module and add ui-router as a dependency

 Right now, all you've got is a basic Angular app.
 We haven't even created our first module yet.
 Let's do that real quick, this shouldn't be new to you.